The Story of Intensive Interaction

 Before Intensive Interaction: what was going on?

-Before setting out the initial development of what was to become Intensive Interaction, it is perhaps contextually useful to know something of the general learning disabilities provision before the staff team at Harperbury Hospital School started their action research endeavour that resulted in the approach that became known as Intensive Interaction.
-The history of educational and care provision for people (both children and adults) with severe or profound levels of learning disabilities can perhaps provide us with a contrasting and informative backdrop to the development of the more person-centred approaches generally accepted as good practice and therefore more widely used today.
+Before setting out the initial development of what was to become Intensive Interaction, it is perhaps useful to know something of the general learning-disabilities provision before the staff team at Harperbury Hospital School began their action-research endeavour that resulted in the approach known as Intensive Interaction.
+The history of educational and care provision for people (both children and adults) with severe or profound learning disabilities may provide a contrasting and informative backdrop to the development of the more person-centred approaches generally accepted as good practice and therefore more widely used today.

-Then came a phase identified generally as one of ‘Stimulation’, aimed at usefully challenging the general perceived passivity of this ‘TLC’ viewpoint.
+Then came a phase generally identified as ‘Stimulation’, aimed at usefully challenging the perceived passivity of this ‘TLC’ viewpoint.
 Thus, activities were developed to interest and, in some ways, perceptually or even physically stimulate the participants, e.g. via multi-sensory rooms, musical activities and/or ‘rebound’ activities (supported trampolining).
-However, such stimulatory activities didn’t generally have any clearly defined educational or developmental aims.
+However, such stimulatory activities generally lacked clearly defined educational or developmental aims.
 Thus, such learners (if that was the right description) were often engaged in activities that they had not chosen and had little or no control over.
 Also, they were often given no choice, and probably had little or no understanding of the purpose of such activities.

 The next identifiable phase has been labelled the Behavioural phase (Irvine, 2010), which attempted to address the inadequacies of stimulation by predeterminedly structuring activities and identifying externally formulated behavioural outcomes for the person.
 Thus, teaching became outcome or goal-oriented, with specified learning targets being set for individuals and programmes written and carried out by staff.
-Again, the learner had little or no control over, or developmentally useful understanding of, what was being done to them.
-It was during this phase, when special education use of ‘behaviourism’ was at its most educationally prevalent, that some educational, psychological and care practitioners began to question what they were doing, and why (see: McConkey, R., 1981).
+Again, the learner had little or no control over what was being done to them.
+It was during this phase, when the special education use of ‘behaviourism’ was at its most prevalent, that some educational, psychological and care practitioners began to question what they were doing and why (see: McConkey, R., 1981).

-(For a more detailed description of these care and educational phases, see Cath Irvine in Understanding Intensive Interaction: context and concepts for professionals and families (JKP; 2010), pages 22-25)
+(For a more detailed description of these care and educational phases, see Cath Irvine (pages 22-25) in Understanding Intensive Interaction: context and concepts for professionals and families (JKP; 2010))

 The Intensive Interaction Development stage – Harperbury Hospital School: